Mexico Field Trips, February and March 1980

 By

 then it was dark.
-Paola & her husband walked back.
+Paola and her husband walked back.
 Back to

 to Yaxchilan.